MulticodeAPP/docs/00_notebook-syncing/03_files-folder-structure/00_file-contents-readme-md/README.md

 - for you to quickly navigate to the file on Multicode
 - for Multicode to identify which file you are talking about

-If you have assignments belonging to this file, you could add a default assignment due date to all assignments to this file.
+If you have assignments belonging to this file, you could add a default assignment due date for all assignments.
 The due date can also be overwritten on a per-assignment basis.

 The `yaml | settings` code block specifies that this is about file settings.
 Only `settings` is required here, to specify it's about file settings, and `yaml` is used to allow for syntax highlighting when viewing the `README.md`.